ACTIONABLE BLOGGING TIPS FOR NEW BLOGGERS

 I use Siteground for my hosting and I love them.
 You get a free SSL certificate when you sign up.
 An SSL certificate (secure sockets layer) creates a secure connection between a client and the server over which to send information.
 If you collect any sort of information from your readers such as name, email or credit card information, you need to have this certification.
 You’ll know if a website is secure if it has the little green closed padlock in the address bar.
 Having this certification not only protects your readers but it also boosts your sites SEO.
 Get your hosting started for as little as $3.95/month + your free SSL Certificate.

 Here’s the thing, you will never know it all.
 Blogging is an ever evolving craft and the technologies involved are always updating and improving.
 Becoming a blogger is knowing that you will forever be a student of your craft.
 That’s okay.
 Even the most successful bloggers are still having to learn and stay up to date on new information.
 Just get going or you might never start.

 Content is king.
 It is the bread and butter and the whole point of your site.
 It is the most important thing that you should be considering daily.

 I was doing this freestyle thing before where I published posts sporadically based on when I finished writing it instead of a scheduled time frame.
 I tend to be a procrastinator and easily distracted so I could inevitably put writing off for weeks.
 This did not serve me well.
-This is where time management comes in, but more on that later.
+If you are like me, this is where time management comes in, but more on that later.

 Your posts should aim to make them smarter or more knowledgeable by teaching them something, make them laugh, inspire them to do something, and so on.
 The point is to draw them in.
 The quality and consistent publishing of your posts should be priority number one.
 The other stuff is secondary.

 I personally have a challenge here, as mentioned above.
 I like to plan endlessly but while I’m busy doing all this planning, I don’t get any actual writing accomplished.
 Sometimes I get so caught up in the process of running a blog, that I don’t actually write the blog!

 I am a big fan of time blocking and lists.
 The time blocking schedule I use is in a spreadsheet.
 I got it from Tonia over at Solopreneur Diaries.
 It tells me exactly what I should be working on in 15 minute increments.
 Because this schedule is made up ahead of time, I don’t have to scramble or worry that I will forget to do something.
 I know I have already scheduled a block of time for it.
 I make sure I leave open spaces in each day just in case something unexpected comes up.

-I keep a note pad in front of me for random thoughts or ideas.
+I also keep a note pad in front of me for random thoughts or ideas.
 This helps me get it down and out of my head so that I can get back on task.
 I go back to the notebook during my scheduled free time to work it into my schedule if need be.

-- Don’t leave post writing until the last possible moment.
-Try to have posts written and scheduled at least a week ahead of time.
+1.)
+Don’t wait until the last possible moment to write your blog posts.
+Try to have them written and scheduled out at least a week ahead of time.
 Try to maintain or exceed that time frame to give yourself some breathing room for the times that life inevitably happens.
 If you can get yourself scheduled a couple months ahead, that would be even better.

-- Come up with a tasking schedule that works for you, whether that be a planner, spreadsheet schedule, or a printed out list.
+2.)
+Come up with a tasking schedule that works for you, whether that be a planner, spreadsheet schedule, or a printed out list.
 Figure out what resonates and keeps you on task and motivated.
 Stick with it.

 Another reason you want a cleanly navigated site is for SEO purposes.
 Google bots need to be able to follow your navigation sequences to determine if you have quality content people might want to see.
 Clean navigation is key to “impressing” the bots.

 You will find that Pinterest will be the powerhouse when it comes to bringing in the most traffic to your blog.
 Be sure Pinterest is one of the first platforms you tackle.
 Read my post How To Find A Pinterest Group Board And Why You Should Join to get a better understanding of how this platform can explode your blog traffic.

 Once you are comfortable with the first couple social sites, research and try another one.
 At this point, you may want to look into a few social media schedulers.
 I have a great list to get you started in my post The Ultimate Blogging Resource Guide To Running Your Blog Successfully.